How to Secure Android & iOS Apps in CircleCI pipelines

 Value: <YOUR_APPDOME_TOKEN>

-4. In addition to your APPDOME_API_TOKEN, you have to insert your iOS or Android Fusion Set ID to CircleCI’s Environment Variables:
+4. In addition to your APPDOME_API_TOKEN, make sure to insert your iOS or Android Fusion Set ID to CircleCI’s Environment Variables:

 Name: FUSION_SET_ID_IOS